Detravious Jamari Brinkley | Research

 Research interests

-My research interest lie at the intersection of NLP and time series for real-time systems.
+My research interest lie at the intersection of NLP--human projections--and time series (TS)--models predictions--for real-time systems.

 See below for some of my papers (a full list can be found at Google Scholar).